EddyVerbruggen/cordova-plugin-googleplus/README.md

 ### Try silent login
-When the user comes back to your app and you're not sure if he needs to log in, you can call `trySilentLogin` to try loggin him in.
+When the user comes back to your app and you're not sure if he needs to log in, you can call `trySilentLogin` to try logging him in.

 If it succeeds you will get the same object as the `login` function gets, but if it fails it will not show the authentication dialog to the user.